Professional wrestling aerial techniques: Corkscrew shooting star press

 This move sees a wrestler jump forward while twisting 360° and performing a backflip.
 This move is used and has been popularized by PAC who called it the Red Arrow, and later the Black Arrow.
 It is also known for being used by Will Ospreay and Komander.

 Flying kicks

 Several attacks taken from eastern martial arts to Lucha libre, these are widely popular maneuvers amongst fans worldwide.

 Diving calf kick

 Standing over the top turnbuckle or top rope, the attacking wrestler jumps off and twists slightly so as soaring midair faces away from the opponent, connecting the side of their lead leg's calf-heel cord area to the opponent's face or chest.

 Diving leg lariat

 A leg lariat in which a wrestler jumps from a raised platform towards an opponent and wraps one leg around the opponent's head or neck, knocking them down to the ground.

 Flying spinning heel kick

-A move in which the wrestler jumps from an elevated position (usually the top turnbuckle) and strikes a standing opponent with a spinning heel kick mid-air.
+A move in which the wrestler jumps from an elevated position (usually the top turnbuckle) and strikes a standing opponent with a spinning heel kick mid-air, Yoshi Tatsu use this move as his finisher move.